Health 011 - Principles of Healthful Living » Fall 2021 » Chapter 4 Study Guide

 The two structures of your brain that regulate wakefulness and sleep are

-A. the hippocampus and the hypothalamus.
+A. the hypothalamus and the pineal gland.

-B. the cerebrum and the brain stem.
+C. the cerebrum and the brain stem.

 Question #3